ketillkline/Every-Dollar-Pre-Alpha/README.md

 - [] Show user what they can spend

 ## Transaction History
-- [] Add separate page that tracks expenses with name, value, and date
+- [] Add separate page that tracks expenses with name, value, category, and date
+- [] Allow user to predefine custom categories dynamically

 # 🤯 Out-Scope Feature Checklist
 - [] Tax APIs